Neglected Tropical Diseases Summit

 Our biggest visualization so far turned huge numbers into a human story with the help of cinematic spectacle and storytelling.

 It’s the biggest medical donation effort in human history.
 Quite possibly, the biggest health intervention of all time.

 Yet few have even heard of Neglected Tropical Diseases (NTDs).
 Or the record-breaking programme that continues to save many millions of people from suffering.

 We set out to tell the story of this world-changing effort through the staggering numbers and associated data behind it.

 Our visualization would be used at the NTD Summit 2017 in Geneva, hosted by the Bill & Melinda Gates Foundation.

 This is a story of awesome numbers.
 But these numbers have an intimate effect of human lives.
 We needed to visualize data such as…

-At this size, numbers can simply become digits.
+At this size, numbers can simply become numb.
 Too big to grasp.
 Too abstract to resonate emotionally.
 How could we inspire people to engage within such massive data sets?

 From the start, we wanted to represent the data at the scale we felt it needed.
 The idea?
 An immersive ‘sensory data experience’ on an epic cinematic canvas.

 We proposed a super-widescreen that would run across three custom-built panels, five metres high and 30 metres across (imagine a trio of London buses parked end to end).